watml/weighted-Banzhaf/README.md

 To produce Figure 2 reported in the paper, run

 `
-python compare_estimators.py -dataset 2dplanes -dir compare_estimators -n_valued 16 -value weighted_banzhaf -param 0.8 -lr 1.0 -estimator_seed 0 1 2 3 4 5 6 7 8 9 -num_sample_avg 1500 -batch_size_avg 50 -interval_track_avg 30
+python compare_estimators.py --dataset 2dplanes --dir compare_estimators --n_valued 16 --value weighted_banzhaf --param 0.8 --lr 1.0 --estimator_seed 0 1 2 3 4 5 6 7 8 9 --num_sample_avg 1500 --batch_size_avg 50 --interval_track_avg 30
 `

 One can further specify n_process for parallel computing, the maximum of which will not be idle in this case is 30.